 - Diving should not be attempted if any sinus or upper respiratory symptoms are present.

-Most ear pain with scuba diving will go away by itself usually within a week without long-term effects.
-Eardrum ruptures usually heal themselves over longer periods of time but sometimes require surgical repair.
+Most ear pain with scuba diving will go away by itself -- usually within a week -- without long-term effects.
+Eardrum ruptures usually heal themselves over longer periods of time, but they sometimes require surgical repair.
 Facial paralysis, if present, most often is temporary.
 Mild hearing loss may continue.

 Synonyms and Keywords